 We recognize that the performance boost of the MCMC-BF hybrid decoding at a vanishing penalty strength provides evidence supporting the inherent error-correcting capability of the SLHZ model.
-Our study suggested that controlling the penalty strength is crucial to exploiting the potential of the SLHZ model.
-Nontheless, we do not claim that this performance boost is sufficient for the SLHZ model to outperform the ME model.
-We rather consider that it is at least essential for the SLHZ system to be competitive with the ME model.
-For supplementary information, we have confirmed in our preliminary experiments that ME model shows no performance boost after post-readout MVD.
+Our study has suggested that controlling the penalty strength is crucial to exploiting the potential of the SLHZ model.
+Nonetheless, we do not claim that this performance boost is sufficient for the SLHZ model to outperform the ME model.
+Rather, we consider it essential that the SLHZ system be competitive with the ME model.
+For supplementary information, we have confirmed in our preliminary experiments that the ME model shows no performance boost after postreadout MVD.